AndrewLJackson/SIBER/cran-comments.md

 * win-builder (R-devel) via devtools::build_win()

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES on my local build.

-There was 1 NOTE (on my local OS X build and check):

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Andrew Jackson <a.jackson@tcd.ie>’
-New submission

-This is a new submission and I am a first time maintainer, though i have been involved in co-maintaining the package siar.

-There were no NOTES from win-builder on either release or devel.
+There were no ERRORS, WARNINGS or NOTES from win-builder on either release or devel.

 ## Downstream dependencies
 There are no downstream dependencies.